 The market for original, scripted content is as vibrant as ever.
 Success often depends on understanding a few core truths.

-Here are six things that you should be aware of before hiring a screenplay ghostwriter for your project.
+Here are five things that you should be aware of before hiring a screenplay ghostwriter for your project.
 Once that story idea is on the page, the sky is the limit with where you can take the project.

 Screenplays Are Their Own Language

 A screenplay is a specific type of writing.
 I tell my clients to think of it as the working blueprint for movie.